 Easy guide for choosing the right photo for your puzzle

 Make sure the picture is of high quality /resolution - DPI/.
 Generaly, the higher DPI is better for bigger puzzles.
 For example: If you plan to order 550 pcs photo puzzle, try to zoom the picture in your browser to about twice the size of your monitor/display.
-You will be able to see the aprx. print result.
-If the picture is blurry, most probably the print will be blurry as well.
+The photo must be a digital photograph.
+Ideal file should be over 1MB for and not greater than 20 MB.
+The photo must be in JPG format.
 If not sure, please send the picture to "firstname.lastname@example.org" for evaluation.

 2. Use digital images